recreationx/nyjctimetable/README.md

 # NYJC Timetable Parser

-A timetable paraser for NYJC.
+A timetable parser for NYJC.

 # Usage